preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates-omnia-7/index.rst

 Then use the following settings (not all are shown in the image above):

 + **Title**: The suggested title for the shape is shown.
 You can edit the title here, if needed, for the purpose of this process template.
-You can add a title in any or all available languages.
+You can add a title in any available language.
 Default language for the tenant os mandatory.
-(Click the flag to change language).
 + **(Description field)**: You can add a rich text description here to add details about the shape, for example intended use.
 + **Width/Height**: Default width and height is 100 pixels.
 You can can edit the width and height is needed.
 + **Text Position**: Decide where to place to text (if any) for the shape: "On Shape", "Above Shape" or "Below Shape".